ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 ### Localization

+There is a known issue related to the localization in Angular 17.
+Read more in the [known issues subsection](#known-issues).

 CKEditor 5 supports multiple UI languages, and so does the official Angular component.
 Follow the instructions below to translate CKEditor 5 in your Angular application.

 Similarly to CSS style sheets, both packages have separate translations.
 Import them as shown in the example below.
 Then, pass them to the `translations` array of the `config` property.